-Note: This document contains side effect information about loperamide.
-Some of the dosage forms listed on this page may not apply to the brand name Kao-Paverin.
+Note: This page contains information about the side effects of loperamide.
+Some of the dosage forms included on this document may not apply to the brand name Kao-Paverin.

-Some side effects of Kao-Paverin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Kao-Paverin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet, oral tablet chewable

 In addition to its needed effects, some unwanted effects may be caused by loperamide (the active ingredient contained in Kao-Paverin).
 In the event that any of these side effects do occur, they may require medical attention.